 California has substantially increased its share of electricity consumption met by renewable energy, reaching 32% of retail sales in California in 2017.
 Today more than 23,000 MW of intermittent resources are operational, including over 5,000 MW of wind and 17,000 MW of solar.
 Because these renewable resources are “fueled” by wind and sun, they introduce new variability to power system operations based on natural cycles and the weather.

-1

-Figure 1
+Figure 1: California's Projected Net Electricity Load 2012-2020

-As illustrated in Figure 1, two challenges emerge from California’s new renewable power supplies: an oversupply of generation in the middle of the day, which contributes to the curtailment of renewable generation, and significant ramps in the morning and evening, which are demands on non-solar resources to respond to the beginning and end of solar’s production cycle.
+As illustrated in Figure 1, two challenges emerge from California’s new renewable power supplies: an oversupply of mid-day generation, which contributes to renewable generation curtailment, and significant ramps in the morning and evening, which are demands on non-solar resources to respond to the beginning and end of solar’s production cycle.
 Adding to the complexity, the impacts of oversupply and ramping vary season-to-season, day-to-day, and location-to-location.

 CAISO market data show an acceleration in negative market prices and renewable curtailment, two leading symptoms of oversupply.
 In 2017, average system marginal day-ahead energy prices fell below zero in over 110 hours, all during midday hours in the first two quarters with high levels of solar generation and high hydro conditions.
 In comparison, these prices were negative during only three hours during all of 2016.
 Figure 3 shows an upward trend in economic curtailment over the past three years.
 Roughly half of this curtailment occurs locally, the result of oversupply within a transmission constrained area, while the other half is system-wide.

+Figure 2: California Wind and Solar Monthly Curtailments

 These challenges have been a regular part of California’s clean energy discussion since the introduction of the California Independent System Operator’s Duck Curve in 2011.
 But recent events underscore the urgency of addressing them: in 2018 California’s oversupply and ramping demands reached levels almost four years ahead of what was originally forecasted.
-Meanwhile, with the adoption of SB 100, California deepened its commitment to increasing the key contributing factors of the “duck curve,” setting the bold goal of powering California with 100% clean, carbon-free electricity by 2045.
+Meanwhile, with the adoption of SB 100, California deepened its commitment to increasing the key contributing factors of the “duck curve” setting the bold goal of powering California with 100% clean, carbon-free electricity by 2045.

 Addressing Challenges of Renewable Integration

 Solutions to these challenges include a wide-range of policy, market, and infrastructure changes, including: better alignment of retail rates with the cost of service, broader power exchanges across the western region, more available flexible generation, the deployment of energy storage and the focus of this report: Load Shift.
 The intent of Load Shift is coordinated, targeted modification of customer energy consumption timing to better align with low cost, low pollution power generation resources.
 In practice, load shift means enabling and incentivizing customers to meet their electricity needs (“take”) during periods of surplus generation and lower energy prices/emissions, while minimizing their consumption (“shed”) during periods of renewable scarcity and relatively high energy prices/emissions.
+This dynamic is illustrated in Figure 3.

+Figure 3: Targeted Load Shift Schedule

+Source: Lawrence Berkeley National Laboratory

-This dynamic is illustrated in Figure 2.
-3This Figure shows the inverse of the duck curve, illustrating a target Load Shift schedule that would complement renewable power supplies through take (pink areas) during periods of oversupply and shed (blue areas) during periods of scarcity.
+This Figure shows the inverse of the duck curve, illustrating a target Load Shift schedule that would complement renewable power supplies through take (pink areas) during periods of oversupply and shed (blue areas) during periods of scarcity.

 The Potential for Load Shift